 How does it affect the photo?
 As you push your ISO higher and higher, more and more grain becomes evident in the shot, and at very high ISO settings you might also begin to notice a loss of sharpness.
 BUT pushing your ISO lets you capture images in lower light situations!

-So this is where you need to choose a setting for each of the three elements that balance together and create an exposure.
+So this is where you need to choose a setting for each of the three elements that balance together and create an exposure and gives you the creative effect you’re envisioning.
 How do you do that?

 The EV Meter is an indicator of how much light is hitting the camera’s sensor (see image).

-The camera can be tricked by the varying tones in the scene, or the camera’s idea of perfect exposure might not match your vision, but this is a good starting point, and your settings might just require a little tweak.
+If the ambient light or tones are overly bright or dark, the camera can be tricked.
+Also, the camera’s idea of perfect exposure might not match your vision.
+However this is a great starting point for choosing your settings for that first test shot, and they might just require a little tweak.

 Start by deciding what effect you’re after – your priority is either going to be freezing or capturing motion, or a specific depth of field.

-For example, if you are taking photos of your child riding a bike towards you, to freeze that motion and ensure you get no blur, your first choice should be shutter speed as that is the element which freezes or captures motion.
+For example, if you are taking photos of your child riding a bike towards you, to freeze that motion and ensure your photo is sharp, your first choice should be shutter speed as that is the element which freezes or captures motion.
 Then you’ll use the other two elements of exposure (ISO and aperture) to get a balanced exposure.